In this Article

 If the situation seems out of control or seems to worsen, you should call the doctor for an expert opinion.
 However, in most cases, this won’t be necessary.

 - If your child seems to have any deformity after the fall, you should visit a doctor immediately.

 - Broken bones are another case of emergency, and you need to visit a hospital without any delay to get the necessary treatment for your toddler.

 - In case of any cuts or bruises, it may be advisable to wrap the wound with the help of an expert nurse or doctor.

-- If the bleeding is internal- your child has bloodied nose, eyes or ears, then a visit to the doctor is a must.
-This should be treated as a critical condition as it could be symptoms of internal clotting.
+- If the bleeding is internal- your child has bleeding in the nose, eyes or ears, then a visit to the doctor is a must.
+This should be treated as a critical condition, as it could point at internal clotting.

 - A concussion is another danger, and its signs include dizziness, weakness, and sluggishness, combined with vomiting.
 This indicates that the hit was harder than it seemed.

 - Another thing to notice is if the baby seems to be experiencing a blackout without any quick movements in the eyes.